 The City of Amsterdam generously supports 15 full scholarships (worth €1800 per person) for participants based in Amsterdam Zuidoost.
 For more details check the Apply page.

-The programme is made possible by the support of City of Amsterdam Zuidoost, the AFK (Amsterdam Fund for the Arts), Het Pauwhof Fonds, CBK Zuidoost, and organized in collaboration with the research group Designing Rhythm for Social Resilience (2018–2022).
+The programme is made possible by the support of the City of Amsterdam Zuidoost, Amsterdams Fonds voor de Kunst, Het Pauwhof Fonds, CBK Zuidoost, and has been organized in collaboration with the research group Designing Rhythm for Social Resilience (2018–2022).
 The visit of Heather Barnett is made possible by Het Nieuwe Instituut with support of the Ministry of Foreign Affairs.

 Design: Studio The Rodina